 The Anglican biblical scholar Sir Edwyn Hoskyns (1884-1937) once asserted, "Rescue a word ... discover a universe."
-Activist Marilyn Buck said that sacred words on the lam ought to be rescued and sung, shouted, taught, and worn around the neck as "amulets against amnesia."
-This is the linguistic task of Christian educators, not only in theology, but in all disciplines, to enable students to discover the universe through biblical words, and to help them remember its true meaning and their own, and not forget.
+Activist Marilyn Buck said that sacred words on the lam ought to be rescued and sung, shouted, taught, and worn around the neck as "amulets against amnesia."21